 Depending on the requirements generated by your Training Needs Assessment; you may need to undergo some department-specific training.
 The instructions below are related to that training.
-If you have any questions, please contact either your EHS representative or EHS coordinators John Macfarlane, Steve Rudolph or Kathy Briana.
+If you have any questions, please contact either your EHS representative or EHS coordinators John Macfarlane or Steve Rudolph.

 Chemical Hygiene Plan and Signature

 Researchers and lab supervisors are required to read this plan and sign the acknowledgement page certifying that they have read it.
 Please complete this acknowledgment form after reading the plan.

 Chemical Hygiene Plan (pdf)